kalkolay/entrance_tests/think-cell/README.md

 Do not make more than two operations of amortized O(log N), in contrast to O(1), running time, where N is the number of elements in m_map.
 Any operation that needs to find a position in the map "from scratch", without being given a nearby position, is such an operation.
 Otherwise favor simplicity over minor speed improvements.
 You should not take longer than 9 hours, but you may of course be faster.
 Do not rush, we would not give you this assignment if it were trivial.

+You will be given two attempts to complete this task.